tshepang/blog/content/smokin-aces.md

 - story concept (multiple pro-killers targeting one guy)
 - the murderous neo-nazi trio

-Like [Fight Club] before it, the movie is packed too much of goodness.
+The movie is packed too much of goodness.

-[Fight Club]: @/fight-club-1999.md